Poarch Band of Creek Indians: History

+19th century

 In the early 19th century, various elements intensified tensions within the Creek Nation leading up to their removal.
 These elements included geopolitical shifts, a growing reliance on European trade and economy, inner rifts within the Creek Nation, and escalating colonial presence of British, Spanish, and U.S. forces.
 A faction of Creek traditionalists, known as the Red Sticks, started a rebellion against assimilated Creeks, which resulted in the U.S. government intervening against the Red Sticks.
 This rebellion is known as the Creek War of 1813-1814.

 Among the primary concerns of Red Stick Creeks was the belief that the growing assimilation into European-American practices, including pressures to conform to Christianity and a centralized Creek governance structure, was diminishing the Creek Nation's political strength to maintain authority over their territories and economies.
 The rebelling Creeks ultimately met their defeat at the hands of Andrew Jackson's enforcements.
 Among the Poarch ancestors, the Weatherford and Woods lineages were active participants in the Red Stick rebellion and allied with the traditionalists.

 Other Mvskoke ancestors of Poarch members fought alongside the U.S. against Creek traditionalists.
 Because of the conflicts with other Creeks, ancestors of the Poarch Band migrated to lands in the southwest of Creek Nation territory in the early 1800s near the Tensaw River and the headwaters of the Perdido River.
 Many of these Creek families remained in Alabama despite the Indian Removal Act of 1830, by which the majority of the tribe ceded their land and were forcibly moved to Indian Territory, west of the Mississippi River.
 However, several ancestors of Poarch members marched to Oklahoma, including Sam Moniac (Totkvs-Harjo) who was buried at Pass Christian in 1837.